Geography has a vital contribution to make towards the development of our children.

 We encourage pupils to ask questions and propose solutions to environmental problems within our school grounds, our village, local area and the wider world.

 Our curriculum is logically organised and sequenced to ensure that knowledge is built upon.
 We want pupils to be able to apply their knowledge to future learning.
 Their learning should be rich, deep and durable that is transferable and built upon strong emotional literacy.
-Our curriculum makes good use of our local context and we aim to bridge any gaps in pupil’s experiences e.g. outdoor experience, experience of visiting contrasting places.
+Our curriculum makes good use of our local area and we aim to bridge any gaps in pupil’s experiences for example visiting contrasting places and experiencing the outdoors.

 “A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives”.
 Geography Programme of Study.